cryptogosu/solana/docs/src/developing/clients/javascript-api.md

 [Source Documentation](https://solana-labs.github.io/solana-web3.js/classes/NonceAccount.html)

 Normally a transaction is rejected if a transaction's `recentBlockhash` field is too old.
-In order to provide for certain custodial services, Nonce Accounts are used.
+To provide for certain custodial services, Nonce Accounts are used.

-You can create a nonce account by first creating a normal account, then using `SystemProgram` in order to make the account a Nonce Account.
+You can create a nonce account by first creating a normal account, then using `SystemProgram` to make the account a Nonce Account.

 #### Example Usage